bcherny/Talks/js-from-1st-principles/2-programs.md

 Let's start simple: What is a computer program?

 Right: Computer programs are files that contain text.

 There is nothing special about these files: you can create and edit them in Notepad (or TextEdit if you use a Mac), Microsoft Word, or any other text editing program.
-More commonly, people use text editors that are made specifically for editing source code.
+More commonly, people use text editors that are made specifically for editing programs.
 They have nice features like tabbed interfaces, highlighting text in a way that makes it easy to skim, etc.

-By convention, be sure to give the text file that contains your program a file extension indicating the programming language it uses.
+By convention, we give text files that contain programs file extensions indicating the programming language they use.
 For example, programs written in Haskell have the extension `.hs`, HTML uses `.html`, and Java uses `.java`.
 JavaScript uses `.js`.
 You might see some other variants of these (`.htm` for HTML, or `.es6` for JavaScript), but it's good style to stick to the canonical file extension for your given language.
 For JavaScript, that means sticking to `.js`.

 Once you write a text file containing your program, you:

 1. First use a *compiler* (itself a program!) to *compile* your program
-2. Then use a *runtime* (another program) to *evalutate* (or, *run*) your program
+2. Then use a *runtime* (another program!) to *evalutate* (or, *run*) your program

-In a lot of languages the compile and run steps are two separate commands (eg. C++, Java, Scala), but in JavaScript you run one command to both compile and run your program in a single step.
+In a lot of languages (C++, Java, Scala, etc.) the compile and run steps are two separate commands, but in JavaScript you compile and run your program in a single step.

 ## Setting up your text editor